Kostay2511/series/README.md

 Ready to accept contributions.

 Easy to use.
-Just put Makefile into empty directory, than use make init, make build, make laravel-install.
+Just clone to your new project directory, than use make init, make build, make laravel-install.

+`git clone https://github.com/vladitot/laravel-maker YOUR_PROJECT_NAME`

+`cd YOUR_PROJECT_NAME`

+`make init`

+Enjoy!

 Makefile uses https://laradock.io/